-- A. derecognizes the assets (including goodwill) and liabilities of the subsidiary - B. derecognizes the carrying amount of any non-controlling interest - C. recognizes the fair value of the consideration received - D. recognizes the fair value of any investment retained - E. recognizes any surplus or deficit in profit or loss - F. reclassifies the parent's share of components previously recognized in other comprehensive income to profit or loss
+- A. derecognizes the assets (including goodwill) and liabilities of the subsidiary - B. derecognizes the carrying amount of any non-controlling interest - C. recognizes the fair value of the consideration received - D. recognizes the fair value of any investment retained - E. reclassifies the parent's share of components previously recognized in other comprehensive income to profit or loss, or transfer directly to retained earnings if required by other IFRSs; and - F. recognizes any resulting difference in profit or loss.